rzyns/morfeusz-ts/README.md

 ```
 If `MORFEUSZ_VERIFY_CHECKSUMS=1` is set but a specific checksum variable is missing, verification for that archive is skipped with a warning.

-### Semantic Release (Optional Automation)
+### Semantic Release (Primary Automation)
-Semantic-release can automate versioning and publishing based on commit history.
+This repository uses semantic-release as the sole release/publish mechanism.
 Workflow `semantic-release.yml` runs on `development` and will:
 - Analyze commits (Conventional Commits) to determine next version
 - Update `CHANGELOG.md`, bump version, create tag
 - Publish to GitHub Packages
 - Create GitHub Release with notes and artifacts

-Avoid manual `npm version` when using semantic-release; let the workflow manage tags.
-If transitioning, disable old tag-triggered publish/release workflows or refrain from pushing manual tags.
+Avoid manual `npm version`; let semantic-release manage tags and versions.
+Tag-triggered `publish.yml` and `release.yml` are disabled, as is `changelog.yml`, to prevent overlap.
 ```
 feat(parser): add SGJP tag normalization fix(windows): correct path handling in setup script